 At Queen Victoria School, we are committed to promoting choice and providing a wide range of nutritionally balanced foods from which pupils can make their own selection, therefore increasing the enjoyment of their meal and encouraging greater responsibility.

 Catering at Queen Victoria School is provided as part of the Defence Multi Activity Contract, at present this is provided by Aramark Defence Services under the logo Side By Side (SBS).
 SBS provide menus that are structured within a four-weekly seasonal menu cycle, in conjunction with Scottish Executive Guidelines, with input from Military Food Service Warrant Officers.
 The food is supplied and sourced through Aramark Defence Services.
 The menus change four times a year, in alignment with the terms, to ensure that the pupils have a varied choice of meals throughout the year.
 The menus will contain as much seasonal produce as possible, giving them the ability to reflect the changing seasons.
-SBS try to provide the most popular choices regularly within our four-week menu cycle.
+SBS try to provide the most popular choices regularly within our two-week menu cycle.
 As an MoD establishment, we are limited to a 1000-item ‘core range’ of food products from which we can order.
 Despite those limitations, SBS catering staff provide meals that consistently pass government, MoD and Care Inspectorate assessments, meeting a range of healthy eating guidelines and requirements.

 We believe that healthy eating plays a vital role in supporting the education of our pupils.